hegehaav/christmas-calendar/README.md

 ## Run project locally

-For each app run the following commands:
+For each app, open a terminal window and run the following commands:

 ```
 npm i